Lynching of Joe Coe: Biography and death

 The next day, a mob of several hundred to 1,000 men formed in downtown Omaha early on October 10 and overwhelmed the police at the courthouse.
 Councilman Moriarty drove his cane through a window and led the men against the courthouse.
 Leaders drove Coe to the assumed victim's house in the Near North Side neighborhood to be identified by the parents.
 The mother immediately said she had seen Coe roaming around the house, although she would not swear that it was him.

 When the mob brought Coe back to the courthouse to be lynched, James E. Boyd, the governor of Nebraska, and the county sheriff both appealed to the men to disperse.
 Instead, by midnight a crowd of 1,000 to 10,000 people had gathered at the courthouse.
 The mob beat Coe and dragged him through city streets.
-He was probably already dead when he was hung from a streetcar wire at 17th and Harney Streets.
+He was probably already dead when he was hanged from a streetcar wire at 17th and Harney Streets.
 Omaha mayor Richard C. Cushing quickly condemned the lynching as "the most deplorable thing that has ever happened in the history of the country."